ssrg-vt/hermitux/README.md

 # HermiTux: a unikernel binary-compatible with Linux applications

-For general information about HermiTux's design principles and implementation, please read the [paper](https://www.ssrg.ece.vt.edu/papers/vee2019.pdf) and [Daniel Chiba's MS thesis](https://vtechworks.lib.vt.edu/handle/10919/88865).
+For general information about HermiTux's design principles and implementation, please read the [paper](https://www.ssrg.ece.vt.edu/papers/vee2019.pdf).
+There are also various
+[documents](https://github.com/ssrg-vt/hermitux/wiki/Documents) related to HermiTux listed in the wiki.

 The instruction that follows are for x86-64.
 We have basic support for an ARM64 embedded board, more information in the [Wiki](https://github.com/ssrg-vt/hermitux/wiki/Aarch64-support).